 There are also a variety of knee replacements called 'Partial knee replacements' also known as 'unicompartmental knee replacement' or 'Oxford knee replacement'.
 These can be used when only one of the three parts of the knee is damaged and the remaining two are healthy.
 We now know that on average partial knee replacements, function better, but do not last as long as total knee replacements.
 It is a smaller operation, which smaller risks and better function.
 Also when the remainder of the knee does wear out it is easier to change than a full knee replacement.
-The decision between the two is something that you should give careful thought over and discuss with Mr Willis-Owen.
+The decision between the two is something that you should give careful thought over, and discuss with Mr Willis-Owen.

 Mr Willis-Owen will explain how to prepare for your operation.
-For example if you smoke you will be asked to stop, as smoking increases your risk of getting a chest and wound infection, which can slow your recovery.
+For example, if you smoke you will be asked to stop, as smoking increases your risk of getting a chest and wound infection, which can slow your recovery.
 Losing excess weight can be very beneficial before a knee replacement.
-It makes the surgery easier and safer, and makes the knee replacement last longer.
+It makes the surgery easier and safer and makes the knee replacement last longer.
 Many people think they will lose weight after their knee replacement, but scientific studies show that this does not usually happen.

 The operation usually requires a hospital stay of a few days and it's done under spinal anaesthesia and sedation.
 This means you will be asleep during the operation and the bottom half of the body will be numbed.
-By avoiding general anesthesia your recovery will be faster and you will typically be sitting out in a chair or walking within hours.
-You can have a general anesthetic if you prefer, but this does slow your recovery.
-Either way you will be asked to follow fasting instructions.
+By avoiding general anaesthesia your recovery will be faster and you will typically be sitting out in a chair or walking within hours.
+You can have a general anaesthetic if you prefer, but this does slow your recovery.
+Either way, you will be asked to follow fasting instructions.
 This means not eating or drinking, typically for about six hours before a general anaesthetic.